indiser/Manga-Website/Readme.md

   - *Solution:* Make better life choices
   - *Actual Solution:* Implement async processing with Celery
   - *My Solution:* Add a loading spinner and hope people are patient
+  - *Update:* Added persistent session, now it's only slower than my grandpa's internet

 - **No error handling for when the source site is down**
   - *Current Behavior:* App explodes spectacularly
   - *Planned Fix:* Graceful error messages
   - *Actual Fix:* "Have you tried turning it off and on again?"
+  - *Update:* Added 404, 429, and generic error handling (I'm growing as a person)

 - **Memory leaks somewhere (probably)**
   - *Evidence:* My laptop sounds like a jet engine